modedevteam/mode/README.md

 # Mode

-Mode is the first personal and autonomous code copilot that connects directly to your favorite language models.
-Experience autonomous coding without the risks of third-party servers and the hassles of token limits and upgrade fees.
+Mode writes code automatically with no manual approval or merge steps.
+It lets you connect directly to your favorite language models, and instantly upgrade to the latest models without delays or extra costs.
+Mode has no third-party servers, token limits, or upgrade fees.
+Try it out today!

 ### 🌟🌟 Weekly Highlight 🌟🌟